 - Dedicating a resource to track and review changes from service and cloud providers to ensure updates and changes are properly evaluated for risk and business continuity.

-- Relying on a robust change management system with stakeholders from throughout the organization to provide clearly articulated approval, risk identification, testing, and risk management.
+- Relying on a robust change management system with stakeholders throughout the organization to provide clearly articulated approval, risk identification, testing, and risk management.

 - Partnering with your compliance team to ensure adherence to governance frameworks, organizational commitments, and client requirements.
 The compliance function is trained to manage risk and is uniquely chartered with authority and independence with a company’s governing body.

 - Collaborating with legal.
 Lawyers are trained to spot issues and manage risk for the entire business.
-Often times, individual departmental stakeholders are responding to team level incentives.
+Often times, individual departmental stakeholders are responding to team-level incentives.
 Legal teams are also learning to adapt their governance structures to evolving cloud solutions.